gyulanemeth/bluefox.email/email-sending-concepts/mx-record.md

 ## <a id="why-are-mx-records-important"></a>Why are MX Records Important?

 MX records are **absolutely essential** for receiving email.
-Without them, your domain is essentially **unreachable** – most mail servers will refuse to deliver messages to a domain that lacks MX records.
+Without them, your domain is essentially **unreachable**.
+Most mail servers will refuse to deliver messages to a domain that lacks MX records.
 Even though the [SMTP](/email-sending-concepts/smtp) standard allows fallback to the domain's A record, modern servers rarely do this for security reasons.

 Beyond basic delivery, MX records play a role in your **domain's reputation and deliverability**.
 Spam filters often check that your MX records **align with your other DNS settings**, such as [SPF](/email-sending-concepts/spf) and [DKIM](/email-sending-concepts/dkim), to confirm your domain's legitimacy.
 If your MX records are missing or misconfigured, you risk having emails **bounce or be marked as spam**.
 When switching email providers, updating your MX records is what **actually moves your email flow**.
 A single typo can cause **lost messages or downtime**, so accuracy is critical.